AVAuco/ssd_people/README.md

 Performance
 ------
 Both the upper-body and head detectors use a 512x512 input size, favoring precision over speed.
-Nonetheless, these models run at an average of 35 Hz on a NVIDIA GTX 1080, allowing close to real time detections.
+Nonetheless, these models run at an average of 35 Hz on a NVIDIA GTX 1080, allowing real time detections.

 Credits
 ------